learn-co-curriculum/react-hooks-react-app-example/README.md

 [Firefox Extension][devtools-firefox].
 Here is the [readme][devtools-readme] for the extension.

-After installing, go to `http://localhost:3000` to view our React application.
-Then open your browser's developer tools, and find the **Components** tab.
+After installing, restart your browser, then go to `http://localhost:3000` to view our React application.
+Open your browser's developer tools, and find the **Components** tab.
 Here, you'll see the component hierarchy with information about all the components we're using so far in the app!

 ![React Developer Tools Screenshot](https://raw.githubusercontent.com/learn-co-curriculum/react-hooks-app-example/master/devtools.png)